acno10/speech-analysis/README.md

 Program outputs # of characters in speech, # of sentences, # of words, # of unique words, % of words that are unique, the longest word, and the most used words over 5 letters.

 Main reason for the creation of this program was to analyze politican speeches for manipulative language.
 By analyzing their speeches, further development into language processing can made.

+This was written one month after I initially started learning Python.